bonaparte/bonaparte/components/bonaparte-button.md

 # < bonaparte-button >

+The button component is a tool to manipulate attributes on HTML elements.

+A button defines a "target-state" which it invokes on a _target_ element when its action is triggered.

+On activation, the button syncs all the _target-attributes_ with the attibutes on the _target_ elements.
+When all _target-attributes_ match all attributes on the _target_ elements, the *active-class* is set.

 Bonaparte buttons are a powerfull tool to define interface behaviour. <br>A button defines a target-state which it invokes on a target-element when its action is triggered.<br> A button defines one or more target elements on the page.
 On those target-elements it affects the specified target-attributes and syncs their values with the correlating attribute on the target.
 The active state is automatically set when all target-attributes match the attributes on all target-elements. <br>
 With this mechanic most UI behaviour can be implemented without writing any javascript.